 Cookie Notice

-This Cookie Notice describes how European DataWarehouse GmbH, Walther-von-Cronberg-Platz 2, 60594 Frankfurt am Main, Germany, Tel.: +49 69 50986 9300 (“European DataWarehouse“, “we“, “our“, “us“) uses cookies and similar technologies to collect and store information when you visit our websites and/or use our services.
+This Cookie Notice describes how European DataWarehouse GmbH, Walther-von-Cronberg-Platz 2, 60594 Frankfurt am Main, Germany, Tel.: +49 69 50986 9300 (“European DataWarehouse“, “we“, “our“, “us“) and European DataWarehouse Ltd. uses cookies and similar technologies to collect and store information when you visit our websites and/or use our services.
 It supplements our Privacy Notice.

 When you use our website and/or services, we and selected third parties may use cookies and similar technologies in order to provide you with a better, faster and safer user experience.